Getting Ready For The Peak Of Mosquito Season In Lewisville

 Mosquitoes carry diseases such as West Nile virus, Zika, and malaria.
 The more mosquito encounters you have, the more risk you face of getting sick because of a bite.

 Instead of taking this risk, let Adams Exterminating Company provide seasonal mosquito care.
 We’ll come by regularly from March to October to treat your yard and keep mosquitoes far from your home.
 Like we said earlier, it’s easier to keep mosquitoes out of your yard than to get them out of your yard.
-Let us protect your house year-round.
+Let us protect you from mosquitoes year-round.